drajnauth/uC_Console/README.md

 Microcontroller Setup:
 ======================
 Numbers that start with # will be captured by the python program provided you indicated that its to be captured.
-Currently it can capture data sets as follows
+Currently it can capture data sets (float or integer) as follows:

-A. Single data points (float or integer) that will be plotted in real time <br />
+A. Single Y data points that will be plotted once the "|" is recevied <br />
 \#1<br />
 \#2.2222<br />
 \#0.1234<br />
+\|<br />

-B. X and Y data points that will be ploted once the "|" character is sent<br />
+B. Both X and Y data points will be captured and ploted once the "|" character is sent<br />
 \#1,1<br />
 \#2,4.110<br />
 \#3,9<br />
 \#4,16.001<br />
 \|<br />

-C. Line X, Y series.
+C. X, Y & Z series.
 For each Z values a X,Y line will be generated (e.g. Transistor Curve Trace).
-A new Z series will be captures what a "=" character is recived and the the capture will end and plot generated when the "|" character is received.<br />
+A new Z series will be captures when a "=" character is recived and the the capture will end and plot generated when the "|" character is received.<br />
 \#1,1,1<br />
 \#2,2,1<br />
 \#3,3,1<br />